Game Server Hosting (Multiplay) SDK for Unity

 Note: The content on this page pertains to all versions of Multiplay, including Game Server Hosting (Multiplay) and Managed Game Server Hosting (Clanforge).

-The Game Server Hosting Game Server SDK for Unity has all the functionality necessary to leverage Game Server Hosting scaling and game server services in your game.
+The Game Server Hosting SDK for Unity has all the functionality necessary to leverage Game Server Hosting scaling and game server services in your game.
 Unity.Services.Multiplay is the primary namespace for interacting with the Multiplay service.

 Requirements and limitations